ninel1989/PROJECT_TEST/README.md

 2. The players send messages with their numbers to one another throgh channels.
 3. After they get all the messages, they summerize the numbers and print the result.

+Each time, the probability of successful recieving messages by the other players is random.
-We expect the results to be equal (because non of the messages went lost).
+We expect the results to not always be equal.
+If the probability is low, we expect many messages to be lost and if its high, we expect fewer messages to be lost.

 Test your code:<br>
 go test ./...<br>